Friday, June 05, 2020

 Level 3 - Exit By Speed Boat

-Overall, this level is more of the same which isn't great unless you have a faster computer?
+This level is more of the same, which isn't great unless you have a faster computer.

-Okay, the two guys have brought in some help.
-It's very tough so expect to lose lives.
+The two guys have brought in some help.
+It's very tough, so expect to lose lives.

 Level 4 - Fighting In The Canyon

 Like the jungle, this time the graphics have changed to an odd-looking rocky canyon.
 Hmm, those walls don't look right, especially when you see soldiers hovering in mid-air!
-Anyhow, this level is another which is stuffed full of gun love and there's even an aeroplane boss that lunges rockets at your face.
+Anyhow, this level is another which is stuffed full of gun love, and there's even an aeroplane boss that launches rockets at your face.

 Enemies everywhere!
 Shoot - quicker - shoot some more.
 No, be quicker!